 As a Delta Academies School Direct trainee, you will:

 Be supported by outstanding teachers, have a school-based mentor and an academic tutor from the university who will be an expert specialist in the field.
 All those involved in your training are dedicated to your development towards becoming a high-quality reflective practitioner.

 Gain a PGCE which includes qualified teacher status and can be used as the first third of a master’s degree (60 credits) if you wish to continue with this accredited professional development in the early part of your career.

-Benefit from high-quality sessions with other trainees across Delta Teaching School Alliance to develop your knowledge and application of effective strategies that underpin learning and achievement in the classroom.
+Benefit from high-quality sessions with other trainees across Delta Academies Trust to develop your knowledge and application of effective strategies that underpin learning and achievement in the classroom.